CIA activities in Iran: Iran-Contra affair

 The relationships, first to avoid the Boland Amendment restriction, but also for operational security, did not directly give or sell U.S. weapons to Iran.
 Instead, the Reagan Administration authorized Israel to sell munitions to Iran, using contracted Iranian arms broker Manucher Ghorbanifar.
+The Reagan administration circumvented the law by using Israel and South Africa to send weapons to Iran.
+To finance the Contras, the United States used the money from the weaponry sales and sent it to the Contras.
 The proceeds from the sales, less the 41% markup charged by Ghorbanifar and originally at a price not acceptable to Iran, went directly to the Contras.
 Those proceeds were not interpreted as U.S. funds.
 The Administration resupplied Israel, which was not illegal, with munitions that replaced those transferred to Iran.

 While Director of Central Intelligence (DCI) William Casey was deeply involved in Iran-Contra, Casey, a World War II Office of Strategic Services (OSS) clandestine operations officer, ran the Iran operation with people outside the CIA, such as White House/National Security Council employees such as John Poindexter and Oliver North, as well as retired special operations personnel such as John K. Singlaub and Richard Secord.

-The scandal was ultimately compounded by a failure of the US to hide its delivery of weapons to the Iranians.
-The principal objective of North's clandestine mission was to deliver eight hundred antiquated missiles on an EL Al 747 to Lisbon, where they would then be transferred to a Nicaraguan plane secured by General Richard Secord.
+The scandal was ultimately compounded by a failure of the US to hide its delivery of weapons to the Iranians.The principal objective of North's clandestine mission was to deliver eight hundred antiquated missiles on an EL Al 747 to Lisbon, where they would then be transferred to a Nicaraguan plane secured by General Richard Secord.
 Secord's role in the mission was to then take the missiles to Tehran.
-CIA officials, most notably Duane Clarridge, worked around the clock in securing a better way of delivery.
-In late November 1985, a CIA 707 was secured from Frankfurt in order to deliver eighteen HAWK missiles to the Iranians on Monday, November 25.
+CIA officials, most notably Duane Clarridge, worked around the clock to secure a better way of delivery.
+In late November 1985, a CIA 707 was secured from Frankfurt to deliver eighteen HAWK missiles to the Iranians on Monday, November 25.
 The plan required proof of presidential backing, which, due to the timing of the events, required a retroactive signature authorizing, "the provision of assistance by the Central Intelligence Agency to private parties in their attempt to obtain the release of Americans held hostage in the Middle East."
 The document was signed by Reagan on December 5, 1985.

 The United States was convicted of violating international law by the International Court of Justice in the 1986 case of Nicaragua v.
-United States, but refused to participate or pay the reparations that had been ordered by the court.
+United States.
+The US had been caught illegal funding the Contras, contributing to Nicaraguan Contras, supporting a campaign of international force, or "state-sponsored international terrorism."
+The US ignored the ruling and refused to participate or pay the reparations that had been ordered by the court.